FIRE SUMMER RESEARCH INTERNSHIPS

 A faculty-mentored summer internship experience that helps you develop broad research capabilities and leadership potential.

-FIRE is excited to announce a new summer research internship and professional development opportunity built for a wide range of University of Maryland (UMD) students - the FIRE Summer Research Internships.
+FIRE is excited to announce the 2023 FIRE Summer Research Internships, a summer research internship and professional development opportunity built for a wide range of University of Maryland (UMD) students.
+This opportunity is available to UMD undergraduates - both affiliated with and independent of the FIRE program at UMD.

 a research-intensive, faculty-mentored 8-week summer experience

 3 credits of transcript-impacting FIRE199: FIRE Research Internship course credit

 FIRE Summer Research Interns work closely with our FIRE Faculty Leaders and a small group of their undergraduate peers on focused research projects in FIRE stream locations across campus.

 All FIRE Summer Research Interns will participate in a broad range of potential research engagements:

 receive fundamental research, technology, and method training (no previous experience is required for all participants),